 Even if you love writing and consider yourself a good writer, if you don’t have any published writing samples, it will be difficult to get your foot in the door with employers.
 Potential clients will label you as a new writer — a newbie — and you’ll have to work extra hard to convince them that you have the skills and know-how to succeed.

 Getting started in freelancing can feel like a terrible catch-22 scenario.
 You need experience to get hired, but you can’t get experience if no one will hire you.
 Luckily, there are ways around this.
-It’s important to immediately start building a portfolio, even before you’ve landed your first client.
+It’s important to immediately start building a marketing portfolio, even before you’ve landed your first client.

 Start Your Own Blog